topkecleon/telegram-bot-bash/README.md

 Bot started successfully.
 ```

-Now open the Telegram App on your mobile phone and start a chatting with your bot (_your bot's username is shown after 'Bot Name:'_):
+Now open the Telegram App on your mobile phone and start a chat with your bot (_your bot's username is shown after 'Bot Name:'_):

 ```
 /start